pdo-axelor/handsontable/examples/next/docs/js/demo/README.md

 # Demo

+## This line is changed only to trigger CI

 ## Description

 This is a general purpose demo that showcases the most popular features of Handsontable in JavaScript.